 What Is a Project Manager?

-Before getting familiar with project manager interview questions it’s important to know what the job will require from you.
+Knowing what the job will require from you before getting familiar with project manager interview questions is important.
 A project manager is responsible for overseeing projects within a company.

 This includes managing everything within the project, including planning, communications, execution and delivery.
 Companies in every field can hire project managers.
 It’s important to research the company first and make sure your experience and credentials match the task.

 It can vary from a construction project to software and IT to expansion marketing.
-Every project management job requires certain tasks but there are some things that are more or less always in common.
+Every project management job requires certain tasks, but some things are more or less always in common.
 Naturally, it’s important to have some degree of knowledge of the field you’re working in.

 Responsibilities of a Project Manager